Jemoka/blag/content/posts/KBhspan.md

 ### span is the smallest subspace containing all vectors in the list {#span-is-the-smallest-subspace-containing-all-vectors-in-the-list}

-Technique wise, this is not necessarily dissimilar to [sum of subspaces is the smallest subspace with both subspaces]({{< relref "KBhsum_of_subsets.md#sum-of-subspaces-is-the-smallest-subspace-with-both-subspaces" >}}): double containmentish.

 Part 1: that a [span]({{< relref "KBhspan.md" >}}) of a list of vectors is a [subspace]({{< relref "KBhsubspace.md" >}}) containing those [vector]({{< relref "KBhvector.md" >}})s

 By taking all \\(a\_{n}\\) as \\(0\\), we show that the additive identity exists.